 Finally, no packaging may include any health promises or “guarantees” that have not been scientifically proven.
 CDPH also reserves the right to ban any future products that it deems appeal to children.

 The new regulations also will prohibit dispensaries from mixing cannabis products with alcohol, nicotine, caffeine or seafood in any forms.

 Limits on THC: The Biggest Change to the Cannabis Marketplace

 The limit on THC content is thought to be the biggest change to the legal cannabis dispensary marketplace.
 The restrictions mean that some popular but extremely potent items, like the Black Bar brownie by Korova Edibles — with up to 1,000 milligrams of THC — will be illegal to sell at dispensaries.

 “The most popular edibles were the higher-potency edibles,” said Dennis Hunter, founder of Santa Rosa-based Cannacraft, which produces a host of cannabis brands, including artisan chocolates.
 “The regulated market is banning something people want.”

 California’s limit on recreational cannabis edibles does put the Golden State in alignment with other states with recreational cannabis such as Washington, Colorado, and Nevada, which cap edibles to recreational consumers at 100 milligrams of THC.

 Cannabis Dispensaries: A Few Details About Licenses

-Cannabis dispensaries should be extra clear on how the cannabis license types apply to their businesses.
+To be successful in the long run, cannabis dispensaries should be extra clear on how the cannabis license types apply to their businesses.